KingKabari/Etch-a-Sketch/README.md

 ## Features

-- Draw by mouse: Hover over squares to color them and leave a trail.
+- **Draw by hover:** Mouse over squares to draw (on by default).
-- Randomized color: Each uncolored square gets a unique random color when first hovered.
+- **Random colors:** Each uncolored square gets a unique random color when you first draw on it.
-- Progressive darkening: Every time you hover over a colored square, it gets 10% darker, reaching full opacity in 10 passes.
+- **Progressive darkening:** Hovering repeatedly over a colored square darkens it by 10% each time (up to full color in 10 passes).
+- **Black Only:** Instantly draw in bold black (like a real marker), especially effective with the light board background.
+- **Eraser:** Use eraser mode to clear squares as you hover.
-- Flexible grid resizing: Click the grid size button to choose up to 100 squares per side (the grid auto-resizes to fit).
+- **Flexible grid resizing:** Choose up to 100 squares per side with the resize button; board auto-resizes to fit.
+- **Draw/Stop toggle:** Click anywhere on the board to pause or resume drawing—so you can move your cursor and use controls without accidentally drawing.
+- **Status indicator:** Clearly shows whether drawing is active or paused.
-- Responsive UI built with HTML, CSS Flexbox, and vanilla JavaScript.
+- **Responsive UI:** Built with HTML, CSS Flexbox, and vanilla JavaScript.
-- Clean, interactive interface inspired by the original Etch-a-Sketch.

 ---

 ## How to Play

 1. Open `index.html` in your browser.
-2. Use your mouse to hover over squares and draw pixel art.
+2. Hover your mouse over grid squares to draw colorful or black marks.
+3. Click "Black Only" for black drawing, or "Eraser" to clear squares.
-3. Click the "Change Grid Size" button to choose your grid's dimensions (up to 100x100).
+4. Click "Change Grid Size" to adjust grid detail up to 100x100.
-4. Each square starts blank.
-First hover assigns a random color; each additional hover on that square makes it 10% darker.
-5. Enjoy creating art, experimenting with colors, or clearing and resizing your sketch pad as desired!
+5. Click anywhere on the board to toggle between drawing and free movement—watch the status above for feedback!
+6. Experiment with all modes for creative digital sketches.

 ---